Fleischmaki/Minotaur/recreate_results.md

 ```
 find -type f -name *.c <dir>
 ```
-which looks for regular files ending in `.c` int the given directory (and subdirectories)
+which looks for regular files ending in `.c` in the given directory (and subdirectories).

 NOTE: the found bugs might look different from the ones reported, as the reports were also cleaned manually and sometimes a bug can be triggered in various ways using the seed file.
 For unfixed bugs there is also the possibility that a new bug is found, as we cannot check against the fixed version to confirm.